 Hobie practiced engineering for four years after earning his Civil Engineering degree.
 He served on the Board of Governors of the Virginia State Bar Construction Law Section and is a frequent lecturer on liability and risk management issues unique to architects, engineers, contractors and accountants.
 Hobie has been recognized as one of Virginia’s “Legal Elite” among construction lawyers and among litigators by Virginia Business magazine, is listed in The Best Lawyers In America in the fields of Construction Law and Litigation - Construction, and has been identified as a “Virginia Super Lawyer” by Law & Politics magazine.
 He is Chairman Emeritus of the Board of Trustees for the Virginia Center for Architecture Foundation and was awarded an honorary membership in AIA Virginia.
 He is AV® rated by Martindale Hubbell Law Directory.
 Hobie helps teach the Construction Law class at the University of Virginia School of Law.

-Hobie’s notable engagements include judgments for the defense in a $60 million claim against an accounting firm alleging fraud, conspiracy and interference with business expectancy; a wrongful death action against an engineer arising from construction administration duties; an action against an architect for tortious interference with a construction contract; an action against an engineer on an indoor air quality/sick building syndrome claim; a failure to warn action against a manufacturer based on the Medical Device Amendments and federal preemption; serving as counsel for the design team on Washington, DC’s largest public construction project.
+Hobie’s notable engagements include judgments for the defense in a $60 million action against an accounting firm alleging fraud, conspiracy and interference with business expectancy, and a $51 million action against another accounting firm alleging statutory and common law conspiracy and aiding and abetting a breach of fiduciary duty; a wrongful death action against an engineering firm arising from construction administration duties; an action against an architect for tortious interference with a construction contract; an action against an engineer involving a sick building syndrome claim; a failure to warn action against an international manufacturer based on the Medical Device Amendments and federal preemption; serving as counsel for the design team on Washington, DC’s then-largest public construction project.